Real-World Study of Woven EndoBridge for Intracranial Aneurysm Treatment (WEB-RWS)

 Patients Treated With the Woven EndoBridge Device

 Patients with intracranial aneurysms who are treated with the commercially available MicroVention Woven EndoBridge device as part of routine clinical care.
 This cohort includes both retrospectively identified patients and prospectively enrolled patients.
-Clinical, procedural, imaging, and safety outcomes will be collected according to the study protocol.
+Clinical, procedural, imaging, safety, effectiveness, clinical appropriateness, and health economic outcomes will be collected according to the study protocol.

 The intervention of interest is treatment of intracranial aneurysms using the commercially available MicroVention Woven EndoBridge device.
 The device is an intrasaccular flow disruption device used during endovascular treatment according to routine clinical practice and the approved instructions for use.
 Treatment decisions and procedural details are determined by the treating physician.